 What Is Reiki?

 Reiki is based on natural Eastern medicine with the intention of using energy to support the body’s natural healing abilities.
 Though there isn’t any scientific evidence to support this idea, Reiki has been studied as a healing method for all sorts of pain, anxiety, fatigue and depression.
-In fact, it’s been used in at least 76 hospitals, medical clinics and hospice programs as a standard part of care.
+In fact, it’s been used in at least 76 hospitals, medical clinics and hospice programs as a standard part of health care.
 (1, 2)

 Reiki originated in Japan with the meaning of universal life energy.
-The technique is based on the principle that the therapist can channel energy into the patient by means of light touch or sort of hovering of the hands to then activate the natural healing processes of the patient’s body and restore physical and emotional well-being.
+The technique is based on the principle that the practitioner can channel energy into the patient by means of light touch or sort of hovering of the hands to then activate the natural healing processes of the patient’s body and restore physical and emotional well-being.

 The Reiki technique is designed to help relieve stress and promote relaxation.
 The intention is that by “laying on hands,” a “life force energy” will flow through us, giving us life.
 If your “life force energy” is low, you’re likely to be more susceptible to illness and stress.
 However, if it’s high, the body will feel a happy and healthy energy that instills a more positive well-being.